 Are you excited to tour America and see this entire country?

 Luke: Yeah!
 I mean, I’m not hugely excited about going around in a little shitty van, but I’m really looking forward to the scenery.
 If you’re going to see America, I’ve heard that driving is probably the best way to do so.
-Personally, I prefer private jet, but you know – you can’t have it all.
+Personally, I prefer traveling on a Jettly private plane, but you know – you can’t have it all.

 Are you excited for your first New York show?
 We'll be there - October 23, two days before my birthday.